toolongdontread/LeetcodeSolutions/README.md

 My Leetcode Solutions

 ## Search the solution
-Open the folder and press 'Ctrl+F' and enter the question number to search
+Open the folder and press 'Ctrl+F' to search the question